Ocoee, Florida

 Ocoee (/əˈkoʊ.i/) is a city in Orange County, Florida, United States.
-According to the 2019 US Census population estimate, the city had a population of 48,263.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
+According to the 2020 US Census, the city had a population of 47,295.

 History

 Founding and early history

 In the mid-1850s, Dr. J.D.
 Starke, stricken with malaria, took a group of slaves, similarly stricken, to the north side of an open pine wooded lake that provided clear and clean water to avoid further malaria outbreaks.
 The camp built by the group provided a base of operations from which to commute during the day to work the fields near Lake Apopka and rest at night.

 As the camp grew into a village, it took the name Starke Lake, a name the lake upon which the group settled bears to this day.
-The city's population increased further after the American Civil War as Confederate soldiers and their families settled into the area, including Captain Bluford Sims and General William Temple Withers who wintered at the location.
+The city's population increased further after the American Civil War as Confederate soldiers and their families settled into the area, including Captain Bluford Sims and General William Temple Withers, who wintered at the location.
 Captain Sims received a land grant for a 74-acre parcel to the west of Starke Lake in what is now the downtown portion of Ocoee on October 5, 1883.
 In 1886, Captain Sims, along with a group of original settlers, led an effort to have the town platted and changed the name to Ocoee, after a river he grew up near in Tennessee.
 Ocoee is a Cherokee Indian word anglicized from uwagahi, meaning "apricot vine place" and this inspired the choice of the city's flower.

 Bluford Sims began groundbreaking work in budding wild orange trees while in Ocoee.
 His commercial citrus nursery was the first in the United States in Ocoee, supplying many other groves in Florida with their first trees as well as shipping young citrus trees to California.
 The construction of the Florida Midland Railroad in the 1880s spurred growth in the area and many more settlers moved in.